-A joint initiative of the University of Melbourne, Monash University and the Victorian Government.
+A joint initiative of Monash University and the University of Melbourne.

-The Centre grows out of a strong existing inter-University gambling research program with a decade of high level multi-disciplinary and collaborative performance in the area of gambling research, service design and service evaluation
+The Centre has grown out of a strong existing inter-University gambling research program with two decades of high level multi-disciplinary and collaborative performance in the area of gambling research, service design and service evaluation.